willemcossey/thesis-repo/README.md

 ## About
 Masterproef-Willem-Cossey

-This repo contains the code for my Master's thesis. \
+This repo contains the code for my Master's thesis written in the *first semester !!* Starting from the second semester we switched to the Gitlab environment.
+It was not possible to transfer git history.

 Experiment contents:
 *experiment 1-3: reproducing results from the book [Interacting Multiagent Systems](https://global.oup.com/academic/product/interacting-multiagent-systems-9780199655465?cc=be&lang=enn&#) by Pareschi & Toscani (referred to in the code as _P&T_).